Andrew Roberts, Baron Roberts of Belgravia

-His historical research has focused mostly on English-speaking nations, particularly those closely socially tied to the United Kingdom such as the United States.
-Roberts as an author is well-known internationally for his 2009 non-fiction work The Storm of War, which covers socio-political factors of the Second World War such as Adolf Hitler's rise to power and the administrative organisation of Nazi Germany.
-The book has been lauded by several publications, notably including the British periodical The Economist, with another historian writing for U.S. periodical The Wall Street Journal arguing that Roberts "splendidly weaves a human tragedy into a story".
-The work received the British Army Military Book of the Year Award for 2010 as well.
-It achieved commercial success, reaching the #2 slot on The Sunday Times best-seller list.
-Roberts' public commentary has additionally appeared in several U.K. based publications such as The Daily Telegraph and The Spectator, with him supporting Atlanticist views in terms of international relations.
+Roberts's historical research has focused mostly on English-speaking nations, particularly those closely tied socially to the United Kingdom, such as the United States.
+Roberts is known internationally for his 2009 book The Storm of War, which covers socio-political factors of the Second World War, such as Adolf Hitler's rise to power and the administrative organisation of Nazi Germany.
+It received the British Army Military Book of the Year Award for 2010, and achieved commercial success, reaching No. 2 on The Sunday Times best-seller list.
+Much of Roberts's later work, including his 2014 and 2018 biographies of Napoleon and Sir Winston Churchill, has been widely praised.
+Roberts's public commentary has additionally appeared in several British publications, such as The Daily Telegraph and The Spectator, including his support for Atlanticism within international relations.

-Much of Roberts' later work, including his 2018 biography of Winston Churchill, has been widely praised as well.
-The Sunday Times called that book "[u]ndoubtedly the best single-volume life of Churchill ever written."
-Elsewhere, his work has sometimes been criticised.
-In 2006, The Economist described one book as "a giant political pamphlet larded with its author's prejudices, with sneers at those who do not share them" while also critiquing him for writing "with errors."

 Early life and education

-Roberts was born in Hammersmith, London, the son of Kathleen (née Hillery-Collings) and business executive Simon Roberts.
-Simon Roberts, from Cobham, Surrey, inherited the Job's Dairy milk business and also owned the United Kingdom contingent of Kentucky Fried Chicken restaurants.
-A prolific reader as a child, he soon gained a passion for history, particularly for dramatic works relating to "battles, wars, assassinations and death".
+Andrew Roberts was born in Hammersmith, London, on 13 January 1963, the son of Kathleen (née Hillery-Collings) and Simon Roberts, a business executive.
+Simon, from Cobham, Surrey, inherited the Job's Dairy milk business and also owned the British franchise of Kentucky Fried Chicken.
+A prolific reader as a child, Roberts soon gained a passion for history, particularly for dramatic works relating to "battles, wars, assassinations and death".

-Roberts attended Cranleigh School in Surrey.
-He studied at Gonville and Caius College, Cambridge, and went on to chair the Cambridge University Conservative Association.
-He earned a first class honours BA degree and PhD degree in modern history.
+Roberts attended Cranleigh School in Surrey and read modern history at Gonville and Caius College, Cambridge, where he was chairman of the Cambridge University Conservative Association.
+He graduated with a first-class honours BA degree and took a PhD in modern history.
 Roberts began his career in corporate finance as an investment banker and private company director with the London merchant bank Robert Fleming & Co., where he worked from 1985 to 1988.
 He published his first historical book in 1991.